coolo/hugo-experiments/content/portfolio/work1.md

 image = "img/SonjaGagel_EVENT_DPolG_Landeskongress_Logo_neu_denken_animiert.gif"
 date = "2021-11-05T18:25:22+05:30"
 title = "Blau denkt neu -"
+category = "Event / CI / Trailer"
 weight = 1
-description = "Event / CI / Trailer"
 +++

 Even the all-powerful Pointing has no control about the blind texts it is an almost unorthographic life.
 One day however a small line of blind text by the name of Lorem Ipsum decided to leave for the far World of Grammar.